robertleeplummerjr/Class.js/README.md

 Class('MyClass', function() {}, OtherClass);
 ```
-So here we preserve the order of creating classes.
-If we were to break down the process it would be:
+In javascript with JCB, we now gain the this ability and the order of creating classes.
+Breaking down the process in order:
 * I want to make a class
 * I want to name it "MyClass"
 * optionally I could extend MyClass with another class, in the above scenario it is "OtherClass"